dosanity/dosanity.github.io/webpages/unemployment-inflation-analysis.md

 ==============================================================================
 ```

 From this analysis, we can see that the intercept of the regression is 1.2686 and the R-squared is 0.234.
 This means that 23.4% of the variability observed in the target variable is explained by this regression model.
 From our independent variables, we can see that the unemployment rate is not statistically significant while the federal funds rate and S&P 500 are statistically significant.
 Thus, as the federal funds rate increases by 1%, inflation increases by 0.2578 percentage points.
 This makes sense because the Federal Reserve increases the rate to combat inflation.
-High fed funds rate is correlated to high inflation etc. Additionally, as the the price of the S&P 500 Index increase by 1 percentage point, inflation increases by 0.007 percentage points.
+High fed funds rate is correlated to high inflation etc. Additionally, as the price of the S&P 500 Index increase by 1 percentage point, inflation increases by 0.007 percentage points.
 It shows that there is some impact from the S&P 500, but it isn't large.

 ### Possible Explanations